Logical blocks for fault-tolerant topological quantum computation: Implementing logical blocks in topological fusion-based quantum computation

 When all qubits are measured or fused, the surviving stabilizer group is given by the intersection $\mathcal{S} = \mathcal{R} \cap \mathcal{M}$.
-We turn now to the case where some qubits remain unmeasured, and construct additional elements of $\mathcal{S}$ that will be important in understanding the FBQC implementations of logical channels.
+We now turn to the case where some qubits remain unmeasured, and construct additional elements of $\mathcal{S}$ that will be important in understanding the FBQC implementations of logical instruments.

-\textbf{Topological boundary states.} Consider a box-like region $R$ within a bulk fusion network, and that fusions are performed only inside this box.
+\textbf{Topological boundary states.} Consider a boxlike region $R$ within a bulk fusion network, and suppose that fusions are performed only inside this box.
 Qubits involved in these fusions will be referred to as \emph{inner} qubits, and the remaining unmeasured qubits referred to as \emph{outer} qubits.
 As the measurement group has full (stabilizer) rank on the inner qubits all surviving stabilizers can be written as $s = s_\mathrm{outer} \otimes s_\mathrm{inner}$.
 In the interior of the region we can define check operators as above where $s_\mathrm{outer} = \id$.
 However, in the presence of unmeasured qubits, we will find surviving stabilizers that reveal topological boundary states on the boundary of the measured region $\partial R$.
-In particular, if we consider a planar like boundary of the bulk fusion network, we find surviving stabilizers as shown in Fig.~\ref{fig:surviving_on_boundary}.
+In particular, if we consider a planarlike boundary of the bulk fusion network, we find surviving stabilizers as shown in Fig.~\ref{fig:surviving_on_boundary}.
 For this boundary geometry, the first type are of the form $XZZX \otimes s_\mathrm{inner}$, where $s_\mathrm{inner}$ consists of a product of fusion measurements.
 We recognize this first type from Sec.~\ref{secSurfaceCode} as a surface code check operator acting on qubits on the region's boundary.
-These \emph{boundary checks} partition into primal and dual types as shown in Fig.~\ref{fig:surviving_on_boundary}.
-The second type of surviving stabilizers are are two-dimensional sheets some of which, as will see in the next section, define membranes of the logical channel implemented by the fusion network.
+These \emph{boundary checks} partition into primal and dual types, as shown in Fig.~\ref{fig:surviving_on_boundary}.
+The second type of surviving stabilizers are two-dimensional sheets, some of which, as we will see in the next section, define membranes of the logical instrument implemented by the fusion network.
 Note that membranes may be deformed by multiplying by the cubic and boundary check operators.